Best Times to Visit Bangalore, India

 Best time: October-March

-natureFind serenity amidst the bustling city at Cubbon Park.
-Rent a bicycle, stroll through its lush greenery, and discover hidden sculptures and monuments.
-Best enjoyed in the early morning or late afternoon to avoid the midday heat.
+natureFind tranquility amidst the bustling city at Cubbon Park.
+Rent a bicycle, stroll through its sprawling greenery, and discover hidden nooks.
+Pack a picnic for a truly relaxing afternoon.

 Mysore Road's Culinary Delights

 foodVenture off the beaten path to Mysore Road for an authentic South Indian food adventure.
 Sample local delicacies like benne masala dosa and filter coffee at family-run eateries.
-Be adventurous and try something new!
+Ask locals for their recommendations!

 Best time: Year-round